ale2x72/myappsample/readme.md

-# MyApp
+# Move along
-This is my app.
+Nothing to see here.

-(actually, this is just a repo created to familiarize with git)
+(this is just a repo created to familiarize with git)